reflectivity/reflectivity.github.io/working_groups/edu_and_outreach/index.md

 ### [Actions](https://github.com/reflectivity/edu_outreach/projects)

-Open to all to read, however, an account is required to post to the message board or comment on actions.
+Open to all to read, however, an account is required to comment on actions.

 ### Members